Chapter 100 BWV 203 Amore traditore

 Just before the vocal entry, it offers a hint of the chromaticism to come.
 The lyric of the first section of what transpires to be a da capo movement is direct, but not as overly exaggerated as is often the case with such texts----treacherous Love, you will deceive me no more.

 Bach's imagination seems to have been fired by the dual notions of betrayal and deception; note the one extended melisma emphasizing the latter (from bar 22).
-But the main depictions of painful and dishonest human behavior are to be found in the chromatic, at times almost tortuous lines for the voice; see for example bar 32.
+But the main depictions of painful and dishonest human behaviour are to be found in the chromatic, at times almost tortuous lines for the voice; see for example bar 32.

 He also establishes a practice of landing upon unexpected, and slightly bizarre, flat notes (bars 10/11, 21, 28, 45).